Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 ![new_Heatmap](./images/Heatmap.png)

-The heatmap shows the degree of practice implementation within a subdomain across four maturity stages (in percentages).
-For example, if compliance with the THIRD stage of “Secrets Identification” requires meeting four conditions, but at the time of the audit only two are met, then the heatmap will display “50%” compliance with stage three.
+The heatmap shows the degree of practices' implementation within a subdomain across four maturity stages (in percentages).
+For example, if compliance with the THIRD stage of “Secrets Identification” requires meeting four conditions but only two are met, the heatmap will display “50%” compliance for stage three.

-The main purpose of the heatmap is **visualization of collected data.**
+The main purpose of the heatmap is **visualization the collected data.**

-In the evaluation table and heatmap, the following maturity stages are used (similar to most other well-known frameworks):

-- **Stage 0: Chaos**
-  > At this stage, the company has no formalized processes or tools for secure development.
-Practices may be applied sporadically at the initiative of individual employees.

-- **Stage 1: Beginners**
-  > At this stage, secure development tools begin to appear, but with minimal coverage and without automation.
-Basic processes emerge.

-- **Stage 2: Basic**
-  > At this stage, the company has basic tools and processes to perform secure development process.

-- **Stage 3: Enhanced**
-  > Processes at this stage become repeatable and manageable, coverage of tools expands, and automation is introduced.
-The company starts applying methodologies for planning, executing, and tracking activities, though they may not always be consistent or fully documented.
-Tools still do not cover the entire secure development process.

-- **Stage 4: Advanced**
-  > At this stage, secure development tools provide maximum coverage and automation.
-All processes are consistent and fully documented.

-- **Stage 5: Experts**
-  > At this highest stage, processes and tools are fully developed, but there is always room for improvement.

-- **Stage 6: Ultimate**
+There are three main parts of heatmap:
+- **Stages 0-2** - from Chaos to Basic - the main purpose is to implement basic practices and processes, integrate security tools, and ensure that your developer teams use them.
+- **Stages 3-5** - from Enhanced to Developed - the main purpose is to scale the tools for maximum coverage and integrate advanced tools for secure development.
-  > At this highest stage, processes and tools are fully developed, but there is always room for improvement.
+- **Stages 6, 7** - Expert and Ultimate - processes and tools are fully developed (though there's always room for improvement).
+At these stages consider integrating most advanced and challenging practices.

 ### DAF maturity pyramid

-> (ex - *Kirillamid*)
+> (ex - *Kirillamid*) - The term originated from merging the word *Pyramid* with the name of its original author —

-The term originated from merging the word *Pyramid* with the name of its original authors — ***Kirill Bochkarev***.
-Although it is no longer strictly a pyramid for navigational convenience, the name remains associated with this part of DAF.
+> ***Kirill Bochkarev***.
+Although it is no longer strictly a pyramid, the name remains
+> associated with this part of DAF for navigational convenience.

 The DAF maturity pyramid shows the sequence of secure development practices with maximum detail of all activities.